 One tip: Make sure you get an “out-the-door” price that includes all taxes, fees and extras.
 You don’t want to bank on an ultra-low price only to discover you also have to pay for multiple extras.

 If you need a car loan, don’t forget to shop for the best deal on that as well.

 Do you want to work with someone who is unpleasant or hostile?
 Neither do car salespeople.

 Yes, they want to sell cars for as much money as possible.
 They know you want to pay as little as possible.
 But if your salesperson likes you, he or she may point you to models that better suit your needs and budget — and may sway the sales manager to give you extras or even a price break.

 4. Remember, loyalty pays off

-If you or a friend has worked with a specific salesperson in the past, email him or her directly when you are in the market to buy a new car.
-Salespeople who have established client bases are valuable to their dealerships.
+If you — or a friend — have worked with a specific salesperson in the past, email him or her directly when you are in the market for a new car.
+Salespeople who have established client bases are valuable to dealerships.
 They will work hard to win you a good deal because that increases their professional value.

 I wanted a two-seater sports car, but I didn’t want to pay a premium price.
 So when I went shopping for a Mini, I considered models I knew dealers were anxious to move.
 I ended up with a Mini Cooper Roadster.
 I knew the model would be discontinued soon.

 The one I chose was a dealer test car, so it had about 1,000 miles on it.
 Since it was “used,” that yielded another major price cut for me.